Easily accept crypto donations and future-proof your ministry.

 Getting started is simple.
 We’ll help set up a secure cryptocurrency wallet, configure an ENS name for easy transactions, and provide training to ensure your church can confidently accept and manage crypto donations.

-Each subdomain is linked to a separate wallet, allowing funds to be automatically allocated.
-You can give direct access to the intended recipient or manage disbursements yourselves.
+Each subdomain is linked to a separate waller/account, allowing funds to be automatically allocated to the correct place.
+You can give direct access to the intended recipient or mange dispursments yourselves.

-Each cryptocurrency transaction is recorded on the blockchain, providing a transparent and immutable record.
-These records can be exported and integrated into your existing accounting systems.
+Each cryptocurrency transaction is recorded on the blockchain, providing a transparent, time-stamped, and immutable ledger.
+These records can be exported and integrated into your church’s existing accounting systems, helping ensure financial accuracy and compliance.

 It’s as simple as sharing your yourchurch.eth address.
 We recommend: